Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 2. What the Two-Person Crew Decision Actually Requires

 The two-person crew decision is product-plus-context, not product-only.
-Five input dimensions shape whether a specific stop requires two-person crew:
+Five input dimensions determine whether a specific stop requires a two-person crew:

 By the close of 2024, the structural reliance on non-employee labor reached a critical threshold, with owner-operators and gig-economy independent contractors accounting for a dominant 96.4% of the driver workforce in US big-and-bulky delivery sectors.
-This represents a measurable escalation from 92.6% in 2023, signaling that traditional employee-based driver models have become functionally obsolete within this operational context.
+This increased from 92.6% in 2023, signaling that traditional employee-based driver models have become functionally obsolete within this operating context.

-3. Why Agentic AI Architecture Handles This Better Than Rule-Based Systems
+3. Why Agentic AI Handles Helper Decisioning Better Than Rule-Based Routing

 Helper decisioning is a constraint-governed optimization problem with too many interacting variables for rule-based systems to handle reliably at scale.

-Routing engines retrofitting AI features onto rule-based architecture typically can’t deliver agentic decisioning.
-Genuinely AI-native architecture is built for the optimization problem from foundation up.
+Routing engines that retrofit AI features onto rule-based architecture typically cannot deliver agentic decisioning.
+AI-native architecture is built around the optimization problem from the foundation up.

 Also Read: $850B US Returns: AI Routing for Reverse Logistics 2026